 How many of us these days give much thought to 'at-home wear?'
 And by that we don't mean holey T-shirts, stained sweaters, and paint splattered jeans!
-Before the 1990s, at-home wear was a section of our wardrobes that bridged the gap between day clothes and sleep clothes - something seldom seen today - and was so much more than just old clothes that we shoved to the bottom of the wardrobe.
+Before the 1990s, at-home wear was a section of our wardrobes that bridged the gap between day clothes and sleepwear clothes.
+But today at-home wear or loungewear is not a section of our wardrobes that people give much thought to.
+It's a pity because loungwear back in the day was so much more than just old clothes that we shoved to the bottom of the wardrobe.

 As we've spent the last few months at home due to the pandemic, it's safe to say that some of us haven't given two hoots about what we're wearing.
 Hardly a surprise when we have way more important things to worry about.
 There have been confessions about throwing on 'any old thing'; working from home in PJs; having conference calls in a crisp, ironed shirt, tie and... boxer shorts, and some have admitted to wearing the same clothes for three days straight!
 Yikes!